StefH/WebJobs.Extensions.Ftp/doc/part1.md

      - *Dispose*:- IDisposable's dispose function.

  -  Define a class that implements the interface `ITriggerBinding`.
 In this class, we create our listener and bind our trigger data.
 The ITriggerBinding interface has the following functions:
     - *CreateListenerAsync*:- The system calls this function to create a listener.
 This function returns a Task object that has our listener.

     - *BindAsync*:- This function is called to bind a specified value using a binding context.
 When our listener receives an event, we try to execute the function, passing the event data.

       This event data is encapsulated in a `TriggeredFunctionData` class and send to the Azure Function.
       In the `BindAsync`, we will bind this value to our corresponding data.
-This function returns a `TriggerData` class. `TriggerData` class accepts a class that implements an `IValueBinder` interface and a read-only dictionary.
-We will revisit this later in this article.
+This function returns a `TriggerData` class.
+      The `TriggerData` class accepts a class that implements an `IValueBinder` interface and a read-only dictionary, this will revisited later in this article.

     - *ToParameterDescriptor*:- The system calls this function to get a description of the binding.

+ -  Define a class that implements the interface `ITriggerBindingProvider`.
+This class is a provider class that returns a class that implements the `ITriggerBinding` interface.
+This class has the following methods:
+     -  *TryCreateAsync*:- When functions are being discovered this function wil be called to get a class that implements the `ITriggerBinding` interface.
+The system will pass a `TriggerBindingProviderContext` class as a parameter.
+In this function, we check whether the `TriggerBindingProviderContext` object contains our custom attribute.
+If the `Attribute` is present, we will create TriggerBinding class and return a Task.

  -  Define a class that implements the interface `IValueBinder`.
 As explained in the `BindAsync` section, we are binding the trigger data to our data class using this class.
 The `IValueBinder` has three methods:
      -  *GetValueAsync*:- Returns a task that has the value object.
      -  *SetValueAsync*: - Returns a task that completes when the object to our data class completes.
      -  *ToInvokeString*:- Returns object string.

- -  Define a class that implements the interface `ITriggerBindingProvider`.
-This class is a provider class that returns a class that implements the `ITriggerBinding` interface.
-This class has the following function:
-     -  *TryCreateAsync*:- The system call this function to get a class that implements the `ITriggerBinding` interface.
-The system will pass a `TriggerBindingProviderContext` class as a parameter.
-In this function, we check whether the `TriggerBindingProviderContext` object contains our custom attribute.
-If the `Attribute` is present, we will create TriggerBinding class and return a Task.

  -  Create a class that implements the interface `IExtensionConfigProvider`.
 The `IExtensionConfigProvider` defines an interface enabling third party extension to register.
 The interface has the following function:
      -  *Initialize*:- In this function, we will register all our triggers and bindings.